 We believe that everyone should have access to the outdoors regardless of means, and that's why the maps, directions, and learning resources for the Walking City Trail will always be free; as will many of our trail events.
 But it takes a great amount of time and labor to create these trail resources.
 And in a metro area as expensive as Greater Boston, this poses a challenge for an independent grassroots initiative like the Walking City Trail.

-We are fortunate and very grateful to have been supported by Boston hikers and outdoor enthusiasts since our inception.
-At this time, we are searching for institutional support for the project, such as fiscal sponsorship from a nonprofit organization, so that we can apply for grants.
-At the moment, our options for raising funds to keep the project growing are limited.
+We are deeply grateful for the enthusiasm and support of Boston hikers and outdoor enthusiasts .
+At this time, we are searching for institutional support for the trail and are in talks with potential nonprofit fiscal sponsors, so that we can apply for grants and accept tax-deductible donations in 2025.
+For the interim, our options for raising funds to keep the project running are limited.
 This is why direct contributions to the Walking City Trail can make a HUGE difference.
-This year, individual donations have made it possible to rebuild this website, create and post weatherproof signs along the trail, and spend time building relationships with local partners to expand the trail's accessibility.
-You can donate directly to support our work today.
+Donations have made it possible to expand the trail website, create and post weatherproof signs along the trail, and spend time building relationships with local partners to expand the trail's accessibility.
+You can contribute directly to support our work today.

-Looking ahead to summer and fall, the next projects include:
+Looking ahead to 2025, our next projects include:

-- Building a coalition of trailside restaurants and businsesses.
+- Building a coalition of trailside restaurants and businsesses, as well as working directly with the City of Boston on trail events.

 Since we are not currently a nonprofit or a fiscally sponsored entity, your trail donation will not be tax deductible.
 But it will make it possible for us to invest the time and labor that these projects will require.